Thanks to smartphone cameras, everyone’s a photographer these days.

 3. Amazon Photos

-Amazon Photos is not as frequently discussed as Google Photos or even Flickr, but it’s an excellent photo cloud storage service.
+Amazon Photos is not as frequently discussed as some other options on this list, but it’s an excellent photo cloud storage service.

 If you’re among the 150 million Amazon Prime members around the world, you’ll get unlimited full-resolution photo storage and up to 5GB of video storage with Amazon Photos.
 Non-Prime users get up to 5GB of free storage for photos and videos.

 Unlike Google Photos, Amazon Photos allows full-resolution images in raw formats along with popular web-friendly image formats like JPEG, PNG, GIF, etc.